Cyclenerd/offline-map-tile-downloader/README.md

     *   Click "Download Tiles".

 2.  **Use with Ripple Firmware:**
     *   The downloaded tiles are stored in the `maps` directory.
 You can now use these tiles with the Ripple firmware.
 Copy the subfolder named after the selected map style to an SD card and rename it `tiles`.
-For more information on how to do this, please refer to the [MeshRipple Firmwaretastic documentation](https://buymeacoffee.com/ripplebiz/ultra-v7-7-guide-meshcore-users).
+For more information on how to do this, please refer to the [MeshRipple Firmware documentation](https://buymeacoffee.com/ripplebiz/ultra-v7-7-guide-meshcore-users).

 ## Configuration